akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 In the features of your connector configuration, you can add a “simple” and an “advanced” filter system with the capability to switch from one to the other according to the needs of your customers.

 The “simple” filter will include filters most used by your customers and the “advanced” filter will allow more complex configurations (based on our [PIM API filter capabilities](/documentation/filter.html)).

+Bonus: to have the most advanced system, you could implement a specific configuration for each website of your eCommerce solution.
+This method can bring some benefits:
+* Ability to have a large flexibility in term of configuration for each website.
+* Ability of your connector to manage websites independently.
+* Ability to manage multiple PIM for the same eCommerce solution.

 ### Product with variants